e6a5/word-of-the-day/README.md

 cumbersome legal procedures -> slow and complicated

 The organization changed its cumbersome title to something easier to remember -> long and complicated

+### hierarchy /ˈhaɪərɑːrki/ (noun)

+She's quite high up in the management hierarchy. -> a system, especially in a society or an organization, in which people are organized into different levels of importance from highest to lowest